nancyzaky/Travel-app/README.md

-TripIt is a booking web app I designed and built as a Flatiron school coding bootcamp project.
+TripIt is a booking web app I designed and built during Flatiron school coding bootcamp.
 Book hotel rooms, check near by activities and more.

 🛠 Installation & Set Up Install and use the correct version of Node using NVM